Furxx2000/In-browser-markdown-editor/README.md

 ### What I learned

-It's my second time to use react + vite to develope application, these are what I learned:

 - Custom Hook -
   At first I write all useState code in "MarkdownEditor" this component, the file becomes really big and long, after finding ways to create custom hook, I separate all the states into individual hooks: